Multiple concurrent sessions (mirrord up)

 1. **Common settings** — prompts for `operator`, `accept_invalid_certificates`, and `telemetry`.
 Only values you change from the default are written.

-2. **Services** — loops one service at a time, prompting for name, target, HTTP filter, ignore ports (with presets for Istio/Linkerd sidecars), env overrides, run type (`exec`/`container`), and the local command.
+2. **Services** — loops one service at a time, prompting for name, mode, target, HTTP filter, ignore ports (with presets for Istio/Linkerd sidecars), env overrides, run type (`exec`/`container`), and the local command.
+For the target you choose to infer it from the service name (looked up when you run `mirrord up`), specify one explicitly, or run without a target.
+Choosing `replace` mode skips the HTTP filter prompt and drops the targetless option, since neither applies to it.
 Repeats until you answer "no" to *Add another service?*.

 3. **Preview and save** — prints the generated YAML, asks whether to save, then for a filename (re-asking if you decline to overwrite an existing file).